harshkanth/pear-docs/README.md

 A production-ready static site will be created inside the build folder.

 ---
+## Documentation Workflow

+The workflow is designed to maintain clarity and consistency while allowing the documentation to evolve without disruption.
+It supports a lightweight authoring experience, continuous improvement, and reliable publishing.
+By separating writing, review, testing, and deployment, the workflow reduces the risk of broken navigation, formatting errors, and outdated information, which are common issues in SDK environments.

+1. Content is created or updated in the docs directory using Markdown.
+Authors follow the selected style guide and terminology for consistency.
+2. The local development server is used to preview the documentation.
+This step validates navigation, code formatting, headings, and page layout.
+3. A production build is generated once the content is reviewed and approved.
+4. The static build is deployed to hosting, making the latest version accessible publicly.
+5. Feedback is collected from reviewers and users, and improvements are applied in small revision cycles.
+6. When major changes or releases occur, documentation can be versioned so developers can reference previous states of the SDK.

+This workflow allows fast iteration while ensuring clarity, stability, and long-term maintainability.
+It aligns with accepted standards for modern SDK documentation.

+---

 ## Justification for the Documentation Structure

 The documentation has been reorganized to present information in a clear and task-focused hierarchy.